khaolek/as400-python/README.md

 # as400python
-python connect to as400 with java on windwos os
+python connect to ibm as400 with java and itoolkit on windwos os